-Through Melbourne Airport Rail, Sunshine will be the first Metropolitan Activity Centre destination from Melbourne Airport.
+Through Melbourne Airport Rail, Sunshine will be the first Metropolitan Activity Centre destination from the Melbourne Airport.
 This is a strategic advantage for the Sunshine NEIC and there is an opportunity to leverage this connection by incorporating accommodation, retail, hospitality, entertainment and conference facilities within the NEIC.
-Recent funding announcements for the Sunshine Station Master Plan, Albion Station, and construction of a new Station in Keilor East identify areas of opportunity.